 Are you considering foster care adoption, but don’t know where to begin?
 How do you become a foster parent?
 Should you foster to adopt?
 What do you need to be a good foster parent?
 Host Dawn Davenport, Executive Director of Creating a Family, the national infertility & adoption education and support nonprofit, interviews Dr. John DeGarmo, a leading expert in foster care and parenting, and the author of The Foster Parenting Manual: A Practical Guide to Creating a Loving, Safe and Stable Home and A Different Home: A New Foster Child’s Story.

-- Applying to become a foster parent.
+- How do you apply to become a foster parent.
 How to apply?
 Where to apply?
 What type of training is required?

 - Where is the greatest need for foster parents?

-- How to apply to be a respite provider, and how does that differ from being a regular foster parent?
+- How do you apply to be a respite provider, and how does that differ from being a regular foster parent?

 - Should you be a foster parent if your main goal is to adopt?